 Vodafone proposes that the uplink enhancements be equally applicable to E-UTRAN and NR UEs.

-Given the situation and the limited TU budget allocation for RAN1 work on this item, it is suggested to focus the discussion on whether OCC for DFT-s-OFDM PUSCH could in the scope for Rel-19.
+Given the situation and the limited TU budget allocation for RAN1 work on this item, it is suggested to focus the discussion on whether only OCC for DFT-s-OFDM PUSCH could in the scope for Rel-19.

 Questions are provided on a proposed justification and objective in section 3.3.